cwilliams0926/isys-102-hw3/README.md

 # Lessons Learned:

 I learned that CSS is pretty fun to mess around with.
 I enjoyed slowly building different parts of the web page and seeing it become something I was happy with.
 I learned how to make better use of selectors in CSS as well as use the new CSS properties learned in class recently.
+On top of the actual website building stuff, I tried my best to make use of git and learn how to use it properly.
+I attempted to commit every notable change I made along the way and push when I was done.
+This is an important skill to learn because git and github are widely used skills in the development world.